Reviewing and Shooting the EAA (Girsan) MC312

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, The Reloaders Network will receive an affiliate commission.
 This is being disclosed in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 I owned a Marlin 60 since 1987, but never really got ‘into’ guns until 2011 when I bought my first 9mm pistol.
 That was soon followed by a .380 and a 12 guage pump, and I was all in.
-I had done some 20 guage reloading growing up, and threw myself into 9mm and .223 reloading in 2017.
+I had done some 20 guage reloading growing up, and threw myself into 9mm and .223 reloading in 2017 and began .380 in 2019.
 It is so satisfying to go to the range and string together ever improving groups with ammo I loaded myself; it doesn’t hurt that I’m a little OCD about technical things, the tangible/visible rewards are really gratifying.